 Checking the active PHP version before a deployment, extension change, or upgrade prevents one of the easiest runtime mismatches to miss.
-A shell session can report one interpreter while the application is actually served by a different build with older syntax support, different deprecation behavior, or a separate extension set.
+A shell session can report one interpreter while the application is served by a different build with older syntax support, different deprecation behavior, or a separate extension set.

 Related: How to show loaded PHP extensions